gv9399/chat-app/README.md

-# chat-app for conversation between two individuals using HTML , CSS and Vanilla JS
+A chat application for conversation between two individuals using Vanilla JS